 1/4 cup powdered sugar

-- Remove from heat and place in a large glass bowl and when milk mixture cools lightly and becomes lukewarm and add yeast, stir until yeast is dissolved and let sit until yeast blooms and bubbles.
+Remove from heat and place in a large glass bowl and when milk mixture cools slightly and becomes lukewarm and add yeast, stir until yeast is dissolved and let sit until yeast blooms and bubbles.

-- Cut dough long wise into 1.5″ strips and stack them on top of each other and cut into 2″ squares.
+Cut dough long ways into 1.5″ strips and stack them on top of each other and cut into 2″ squares.